In North Dakota there are a variety of assistance programs to help qualified North Dakotans meet their basic needs.

-- Department of Human Services (DHS), Aging Services Division for individuals 55 and older living in the following counties: Bowman, Burleigh, Cass, Divide, Dunn, Grand Forks, McKenzie, Mountrail, Richland, Sargent, Stark, Steele, Traill, Ward, Williams.
+- Department of Human Services (DHS), Vocational Rehabilitation Division (VR), for individuals 55 and older living in the following counties: Bowman, Burleigh, Cass, Divide, Dunn, Grand Forks, McKenzie, Mountrail, Richland, Sargent, Stark, Steele, Trail, Ward, Williams.

-- National Indian Council on Aging (NICOA) (all races can seek employment through NICOA)
+- National Indian Council on Aging (NICOA) (all races can seek participation through NICOA)